wpmetabox/docs/_docs/extensions/mb-revision.md

 If you can't find it, that means revision is turned on, which is great!

 Now back to Meta Box.
-Please make sure you understand how to [register meta boxes](/register-meta-boxes/) before continuing.
+Please make sure you understand how to [create meta boxes](/creating-meta-boxes/) before continuing.

-To enable revision support for a meta box, simply add a new parameter to the meta box as follows:
+To enable revision support for a meta box, simply add a new setting to the meta box as follows:

 ```php
 'revision' => true,